Since launching this website we have gotten a lot of questions from the community. Here’s a rundown of some of the most common ones:

 In 2018, the Common Council voted to implement the Milwaukee Street Special Area Plan, which calls for roughly half of the farm (~32 acres) to be developed into fairly dense housing.
 For context, this is approximately 15 full city blocks.
 Reducing the developed land area by over half, to 12 acres is a significant compromise for many Alders who are concerned about adequate affordable housing.
 We share this concern and feel there is a way to create a win-win scenario that builds the same or more housing as the City originally intended without replacing so much virgin soil with impermeable surface area, which intensifies flooding due to climate change.
 The primary method of achieving this is to greatly reduce the number of roads originally planned for this development and implement a “car-lite” design.
 We are working with Madison-based Zerology to set-up an EV carsharing program that will dramatically reduce the need for private vehicle ownership.
+The goal is to provide options, not to require car sharing.
 We will also follow the framework of the Living Community Challenge to implement a 100% carbon-free development.

 How realistic is it that we can actually influence what happens to this land?

 Very realistic!
-There is power in numbers, and together we are capable of sending a very strong message to our elected officials that the community wants to see more than just a cookie-cutter development on this farm, which is likely unique in the nation.
+There is power in numbers, and together we are capable of sending a very strong message to our elected officials that the community wants to see more than just a car-centric, multi-road grid, typical cookie-cutter development on this farm.
+Our vision for this parcel, to include unique housing, an urban farm, and wetland preservation, is likely unique in the nation.
 We’ve received some positive feedback from a variety of public officials, but no one has publicly championed it yet.
 The more they hear from you–their constituents, the more they will know that this project is something special that deserves their support.